Undeclared and Undecided Student Support

 Did you know that most students change their major at UC Davis?
-If you are starting your first year in an Undeclared major, or if you are undecided about choosing a major, you are not alone.
+If you are starting your first year in an Undeclared major, or if you are undecided about your declared major, you are not alone.
 We encourage major exploration and offer guidance and resources to support the process of deciding on a major.

 • Exploring majors is a good idea!